Plasaryn/Sublime/README.md

 # Sublime
-Contains the Sublime 3 Configuration Files I enjoy using
+Contains the Sublime 3 Configuration files I enjoy using